HERITAGE TOUR - Southern Rideau

 Kingston via Hwy.
 15 to Kingston Mills - Leaving from City Hall, drive north down Ontario Street, over the bridge crossing the entrance to the Rideau Waterway, past Royal Military College and Old Fort Henry, and turn left at the lights (at the top of the hill) onto Highway 15.
 Take Hwy.
 15 over Hwy.
 401 and over the railway tracks and turn left, following the signs for Kingston Mills.
 Kingston Mills is the first lockstation at the southern end of the Rideau Waterway.
 It features the beautiful masonry stonework of all the locks, expansive lawns, and one of four blockhouses along the Rideau.
 Take a tour through the interpretive centre to find out why and how the locks were constructed.
 There are four locks at Kingston Mills, chances are you will be able to see some boats locking through.
 Watch the locks in action and ask the canal staff for details on how they work.
 You are watching living history, these locks work today exactly as they did when first opened in 1832.

 Forfar via Cty.
 Rd.
 42 to Crosby, then Hwy.
 15 south to Cty.
 Rd.
 9, to Chaffey's Lock - This tiny community hosts a lovely lock, a swing bridge, a grist mill, a defensible lockmaster's house, and the historic Opinicon Hotel.
 Stop at the lock, have a look at boats locking through and then visit the Locksmaster's House, now a museum.
-After your tour of the museum, take a leisurely walk over the bridge to look at the old grist mill, built in 1870 (now a B&B).
-Then come back and visit the Opinicon, originally built as a private residence for John Chaffey in 1868.
+After your tour of the museum, take a leisurely walk over the bridge to look at the old grist mill, built in 1870.
+Then come back and visit the Opinicon, originally built as in the late 1800s as a tourist lodge.
 If it is getting late, you might want to consider having dinner at the Opinicon (if you haven't stuffed yourself with Forfar cheese).

 Chaffey's Lock to Kingston - For a smooth ride, backtrack on Cty.
 Rd.
 9 to Hwy.
 15 and head south to Kingston.
 It will take about 50 minutes.
 The more adventuresome will want to take the scenic route, crossing the bridge at Chaffeys, and heading along a winding road, with some gravel, to Cty.
 Rd.
 10, and then taking Cty.
 Rd.
 10 south to Kingston.
 This will take a bit longer, allow an hour.